Table of Contents

 Love is a biological response

 Research shows that oxytocin, a powerful hormone in the human body, acts as our natural love potion.
-Hugging and touching spikes up our oxytocin levels, and is responsible for causing sexual arousal.
+Hugging and touching spikes up our oxytocin levels and are responsible for causing sexual arousal and intense feelings.

 During orgasms, our brain is flooded with oxytocin.
 This neurotransmitter is also known to heal wounds through its anti-inflammatory properties.
-A rise in oxytocin levels can relieve pain, increase self-esteem, induce feelings of optimism, and spark and maintain our relationships.
+A rise in oxytocin levels can relieve pain, increase self-esteem, improve our well-being, induce feelings of optimism, and spark and maintain our romantic relationships.

 But what is love if it’s more than our biology?

 What is love?
-Love is perhaps what makes us human.
+Love is a complex emotion that makes us human.
 We can act out of selflessness and compassion with the help of love.

 When you’re in love, you can feel invincible.
-The problem rises when sometimes we want more than our partners can give us.
-Either that, or your partner might claim to be your soulmate when you don’t feel exactly the same way.
+The problem arises when sometimes we want more than our partners can give us.
+Either that or your partner might claim to be your soulmate when you don’t feel exactly the same way.

-It seems simple enough when we can reduce the notion of love to our human nature or scientific phenomenas, like neurotransmitters wiring us to be attracted to each other.
-So how can we better explain the process of falling in love, and falling out of love?
+It seems simple enough when we can reduce the notion of romantic love to our human nature or scientific phenomena, like neurotransmitters wiring us to be attracted to each other.
+So how can we better explain the process of falling in love and falling out of love?

 The honeymoon stage of love

-Everyone can relate to the honeymoon stage of love- that time when your partner can do no wrong and everything is perfect, and there’s so much love in the air.
-This period of time for a couple is defined by intense levels of deep love and physical manifestations.
+Everyone can relate to the honeymoon stage of loving relationships- that time when your romantic partner can do no wrong, everything is perfect, and there’s so much love in the air.
+This period of time for a couple is defined by intense longing, deep levels of love, sexual desire and physical attraction.

-It’s interesting that scientifically we can prove that love is rewarding.
+It’s interesting that scientifically we can prove that being in a romantic relationship is rewarding.
 When you’ve just begun falling in love, being next to a person can be all you need.
 After being an established couple for a longer time, it’s fair to want more than just being next to a person.
 In fact, knowing anyone should warrant a desire for more trust and more shared experiences.

 Being intimate should be rewarding in a growing and developing way.
 Love should be experienced by two people so that it is mutually respectful and constantly evolving.